SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "No, it won't, you're wrong.
 I am strong, and I'll never disappoint my friends," Pinkie says as a tear rolls down her face.

 *"You know it will, and you're afraid.
-You've delayed the crash, and you're terrified of the burns."*
+You've delayed the crash, but you're still terrified of the burns."*

 "I've delayed it this long, what's a few more years?"